-We take the opposite approach here and in our research in general, viewing graphical data visualization as a key step in understanding model fit and building confidence in our inferences.
-Our approach is to build a full model in stages: build a simple version of the model; graph results to check fit; make the model more complex; graph results to see if and how the model fit changes; continue until reaching the final model.
+We take the opposite approach in this paper and in our research in general, viewing graphical data visualization as a key step in understanding model fit and building confidence in our inferences.
+Our approach is to build a full model in stages: build a simple version of the model; graph results to check fit; make the model more complex; graph results to see if and how the model fit changes; rinse and repeat.
 An example of this is Figure 1, which shows the evolution of a simple model of vote choice in the 2008 election for state × income subgroups.
-This is a parallel coordinates plot, showing estimates for non-Hispanic whites only.
-The first panel shows the raw data; the second panel is a simple model where state coefficients are allowed to vary, but the (linear) income coefficient is held constant across states; the last panel allows the income coefficient to vary by state.
+This is a parallel coordinates plot: estimates are for non-Hispanic whites only, with color indicating each state's overall vote.
+The first panel shows the raw data; the second panel is a simple model where state coefficients are allowed to vary but the (linear) income coefficient is held constant across states; the last panel allows the income coefficient to vary by state.